On the one hand, you have an effete, fruity cocktail, on the other, the roguish, bravado oysters Roffignac.

 You’ll not find many oyster recipes that use red wine, and fewer using paprika for actual flavor as opposed to a color accent, but it’s a robust combination.
 Add this dish to your repertoire as a hearty alternative to a sissy Bienville.

 For four servings:

 1/2 lb. peeled boiled shrimp (about a pound raw in the shell)

 2 cloves garlic, minced

 2 tablespoons cornstarch

 A dash of cayenne

 About a half cup of dry red wine

-Clean oysters of mud and hangers-on, shuck and reserve liquid.
-Heat butter, add scallions, garlic, shrimp, mushrooms and cook until mushrooms are done through.
-Dissolve cornstarch in about ¼ cup water, add to pan, quickly add wine and oyster liquor as mixture thickens.
-Top oysters and broil until cooked through.
-Serve with lemon and parsley.
+Clean oysters of mud and hangers-on, shuck, and reserve liquid.
+Heat butter, add scallions, garlic, shrimp, mushrooms, and seasonings.
+Cook until done through.
+Dissolve cornstarch in about ¼ cup water, add wine and oyster liquor, and drizzle into hot mixture until thickened.
+Cool before spooning over oysters and broiling.